-Hello this is Kurt Francom with Fiddler Online and this is one of hundreds of videos where I answer the most commonly asked questions relating to small business web design.
+Hello this is Kurt Francom with WordXpress (formerly Fiddler Online) and this is one of hundreds of videos where I answer the most commonly asked questions relating to small business web design.

 Today’s question is How do I optimize images for my website?

 This may not be a question you are asking but it’s a question you should be asking and here’s why.
 Most people don’t realize that the speed that a website loads is extremely important to how you are ranking on Google and how long people are staying on your website, when they do come to your website.
 The reality is more than seventy five percent of people will leave your website, if your page does not load in four seconds.
 Four seconds.

 Now one thing that slows down a webpage from loading is if you have big images on your website and so it is important that whatever image you use, you shrink it down as small as possible without diminishing the quality of how it looks on the screen, so that it loads as quickly as possible when it’s there.